Subcurrency

 The Send predicate has the following structure:

-1. It declares three decision variables from: b256, receiver: b256, and amount: int.
+1. It has three parameters from: b256, receiver: b256, and amount: int.
 The goal of this predicate to send amount coins from address from to address receiver.

-2. It initializes a state variable called from_balance to the balance of from and another variable called receiver_balance to the balance of receiver.
+2. It initializes a local variable called from_balance to the balance of from and another variable called receiver_balance to the balance of receiver.
 It also makes both balances "mutable".

 3. It enforces three constraints